THE PLAINS, VIRGINIA

 (2) Don’t let the heart rate go above 130.
 Soft pedaling works but eventually it just gets too tiring going slow uphill and it feels good to pedal harder.

 (3) Don’t shift into the small front ring.
 Check — did that.
-Climbed every hill without switching into the low ring.
+Climbed every hill without shifting into the small ring.

 (4) Don’t be the jerk who rides off and leaves everyone behind.
 Well, technically I didn’t because I found “Mike” from Arlington to come along with me.